Kurt Waldheim: Allegations of war crimes

 Throughout his term as President (1986–1992), Waldheim was officially deemed persona non grata by the United States and, officially or informally, by nearly every other nation in the world outside the Arab world.

+Not all evidence was weighted against Waldheim.
+Royal Air Force Squadron Leader Bruce Ogilvie was captured in civilian clothing, carrying a stolen German pistol, on Leros, Greece, in 1943, and was taken to Athens along with other prisoners captured under circumstances that might have led to their executions had not Waldheim exchanged their identity tags for those of Allied soldiers killed in action.

 Later years and death

 After his term ended in 1992, Waldheim did not seek re-election.
-The same year, he was made an honorary member of K.H.V.
-Welfia Klosterneuburg, a Roman Catholic student fraternity part of the Austrian Cartellverband.
+In the same year, he was made an honorary member of K.H.V.
+Welfia Klosterneuburg, a Roman Catholic student fraternity, part of the Austrian Cartellverband.
 In 1994, Pope John Paul II awarded Waldheim a knighthood in the Order of Pius IX and his wife a papal honor.
 He died on 14 June 2007, at the age of 88 from heart failure.
 On 23 June, his funeral was held at St. Stephen's Cathedral, Vienna, and he was buried at the Presidential Vault in the Zentralfriedhof ("central cemetery").

 In his speech at the cathedral, Federal President Heinz Fischer called Waldheim "a great Austrian" who had been wrongfully accused of having committed war crimes.
 Fischer also praised Waldheim for his efforts to solve international crises and for his contributions to world peace.
 At Waldheim's own request, no foreign heads of states or governments were invited to attend his funeral except Hans-Adam II, the Prince of Liechtenstein.
 Also present was Luis Durnwalder, governor of the Italian province of South Tyrol.
 Japan and Syria were the only two countries that laid wreaths on his grave.
-Ban Ki-moon, the secretary-general of the United Nations, issued a message 'voicing sadness'.
-In a two-page letter, published posthumously by the Austrian Press Agency the day after he died, Waldheim admitted making "mistakes" ("but these were certainly not those of a follower let alone an accomplice of a criminal regime") and asked his critics for forgiveness.
+Ban Ki-moon, the secretary-general of the United Nations, issued a message "voicing sadness".
+In a two-page letter, published posthumously by the Austrian Press Agency the day after he died, Waldheim admitted to making "mistakes" ("but these were certainly not those of a follower let alone an accomplice of a criminal regime") and asked his critics for forgiveness.